-Making your own halo is so easy (I do not understand that this type of antenna is not used more commonly as a limited space DX antenna solution.
+I don’t understand why this type of antenna is not used more commonly as a limited space DX antenna solution.
 The classic halo is such an easy to build antenna.
 You can actually choose to build one with a circular or square shape.
-I chose the circle shape for the 6m version, because the materials for it are easy to obtain.
+I chose the circle shape for the 6m version.
+The materials for it are easy to obtain.

 Folded speaker cable dipole

 Starting with the folded dipole.
-You can take speaker cable for this.
+You can use speaker cable for this.
 For example 2x 0.75mm2 (#18 AWG) is fine.
 You take half a wavelength of wire, a little over 3m (118″) in this case.
 Connect (solder) the ends together.
 Then cut one of the two wires in the middle.
 You solder one wire to the core of your coax and the other to the shield.
 Make it waterproof with a little nail polish.
 Or you solder the wires to a SO-239 chassis socket or attach ring connectors to a dipole center connector.

 The hoop or polyethylene hose as spreader

 The halo on the mast with a cutting board

 You can attach the folded dipole to the hoop with some cable ties.
-To make a mast attachment, I bought a small plastic cutting board, 24cm x 14cm (10″ x 6″) from a local store for just 59 euro cents.
-On one side I have attached two so-called 16mm (5/8″) Stauff pipe clamps.
+To make a mast attachment, I bought a small plastic cutting board, 24cm x 14cm (10″ x 6″) from a local store for just 59 eurocents.
+On one side I attached two so-called 16mm (5/8″) Stauff pipe clamps.
+You can use any other pipe clamps for 5/8” or a different diameter.
 The piece of 5/8” PVC pipe fits nicely in there.
-By the way, you can use any other pipe clamps for 5/8” or another diameter.

 Keeping it horizontal with a brace